 “I don’t like either the word or the thing.
 People ought to saunter in the mountains – not hike!
 Do you know the origin of that word ‘saunter?’
 It’s a beautiful word.
 Away back in the Middle Ages people used to go on pilgrimages to the Holy Land, and when people in the villages through which they passed asked where they were going, they would reply, ‘A la sainte terre,’ ‘To the Holy Land.’
 And so they became known as sainte-terre-ers or saunterers.
 Now these mountains are our Holy Land, and we ought to saunter through them reverently, not ‘hike’ through them.”

-Getting energy from ‘things’ is another source.
+Of course, getting energy from ‘things’ is another source.
 An example of this kind of acquisition is laying on rocks to absorb their stored energy, as though to pull power from solar-charged batteries.
 Laying on the beach soaking in the sun is an experience most can relate.
 The sun, rocks, plants, trees and all of nature are great things where we can acquire energy to recharge ourselves.

 Bringing balance to your personal belongings can be easy too.
 Seasonally do a spring cleaning to pass on items that will serve others better.
 Then, relax into the new space you create around yourself.
 Energy likes to flow, and it does so best within open spaces.

 Periodically, it is helpful to evaluate how important particular people, places, and things are in terms of the energetic value to you.
 When you feel depleted or stuck, ask yourself some tough questions.